arunkumar2678/Capstone_Project/readme.md

 ## Data Model
 - I will build a data model that will help the coaches, analysts and players to learn more about their performances in the prior games they played.
 The data will help focus on the areas of strengths and weaknesses.
 Besides players and coaches this data will also help people betting on games to make decisions.
 Below are some of the exmaple queries you can ask the data model to get your required data set
+  - No of yards gained by school by season
+  - All the offensive drive results of a team by season.
   - Each and every play of all the drives of a game with the drive result.
-  - No of yards gained in each drive.
   - No of TDs, Field goals, punts of your favorite team in a game.
   - How many plays a team made in each game by season.